Auburn University at Montgomery logo

 About Auburn University at Montgomery

-Auburn University at Montgomery (AUM) stands as a vibrant public university dedicated to fostering wisdom, excellence, and service in its students.
-Nestled in Montgomery, Alabama, AUM provides a dynamic educational environment for over 5,000 students, preparing them to excel in a diverse and ever-changing world.
-It's a place where academic rigor meets a supportive community, empowering individuals to achieve their full potential.
+Auburn University at Montgomery (AUM) stands as a dynamic public institution dedicated to fostering wisdom, excellence, and service among its 5,211 students.
+Embracing its motto, AUM provides a unique educational environment in Alabama's capital city, preparing students to lead and innovate.

 Key Highlights

-• Established in 1967 by Act 403 of the Alabama Legislature, creating a vital public higher education option.
+• Established in 1967 by an act of the Alabama Legislature.

 • Guided by its inspiring motto: "Wisdom, Excellence, Service."